dremio-hub/arrow-flight-client-examples/python/README.md

 9 2013-05-27 19:02:00                1             11.73         32.5        8.12         41.12
 ```

-You have now ran your first Flight query on Dremio Cloud!
+You have now run your first Flight query on Dremio Cloud!